 Leiden University Centre for Digital Humanities

-We are delighted to announce that the Digital Humanities minor will be offered beginning in the 2017-2018 academic year.
+We are delighted to announce that the Digital Humanities minor will again be offered in the 2018-2019 academic year.

 Students can also opt for a 15 EC package of courses.
 This will consist of two regular courses in text and media analysis and visualization and the special topics course in which students develop a project of their own choosing under the supervision of a member of staff.